General Terms And Conditions Of Sale Of DHL Express France

 ARTICLE 4 – DELIVERY

-The DHL’s General Terms and Conditions of transport have listed cases where the delivery is unavailable.
+The delivery is carried out under the conditions provided by DHL's General Terms and Conditions of Transport, which notably list certain cases where delivery is impossible."

 Refusal or absence of the consignee:

-If the Consignment is refused by the consignee or in the absence of the consignee for any reason whatsoever, all initial and additional costs will be payable by the Instructing Party.
+If the Shipment is refused by the consignee or in the event of the consignee’s default for any reason whatsoever, all initial and additional costs will be payable by the Instructing Party.

 DHL reserves the right to invoice the waiting time and its consequences, in case of immobilisation of the vehicle and its crew beyond the usual deadline.